webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 The JWT MUST use a JSON Web Signature (JWS) [RFC7515].
 Both the JWS and JWK MUST use an elliptic curve digital signature (ECDSA) key on the NIST P-256 curve [FIPS186].

+A JWT also offers the option of including contact information as an additional claim.
+An "iss" (Issuer) claim can include a contact URI: either a "mailto:"
+(email) [RFC6068] or an "https:" [RFC2818] SHOULD be used.

 ## Contact Information Header Field {#from}